wasabipesto/valinor/README.md

 # Next Steps
-- Finish setting up restic (cron?)
+- Finish setting up restic (new repo)
 - Install NUT and components to monitor server UPS
 - Implement mx-puppet-discord and calibre latest versions once fixed
 - Add matrix-hookshot for RSS and other gibs
 - Look into a proper LDAP server
-- Look into portainer or another docker config GUI
-- Make watchtower updates weekly, sync with restic, maybe move away from watchtower?